harry-anderson/harry-anderson/README.md

-went to the beach - everybody had matching towels
+Went to the beach.
+Everybody had matching towels.